-The University of Westminster has been ranked in the top 200 in the Times Higher Education’s Young University Rankings 2017 and at 29 in the world for international outlook, placing us fourth within the UK.
+The University of Westminster has risen to 28th in the 2018 Times Higher Education’s Young University league table lists and placing third in the UK for International Outlook.

 The diversity of our student body and the academic curricular and co-curricular opportunities we offer combine to encourage our students to develop a truly 'global outlook'.
 With over 190 partner institutions across 56 countries and links with industry throughout London, the UK and the world, at Westminster students can expand their personal and professional horizons by taking part in one of the many opportunities to study, work or volunteer abroad.

 The University's teaching and research staff hail from more than 80 countries, contributing to the international and culturally diverse community that Westminster represents.
 Staff participate in a variety of international relationships, through research and teaching connections, and we are keen to develop yet further staff mobility opportunities for international engagement.

 Our alumni continue to make a difference and have achieved great successes in many fields of professional life.
 We are proud that the Westminster graduate community of 150,000 includes alumni in over 170 countries.
 Find out more about our international alumni and our alumni news and events.

 We are home to thousands of alumni throughout the world, including some famous names and faces from the worlds of sport, science, media and more, including:

 - Asif Kapadia, film-maker - BA Film, Video and Photographic Arts

 - Danny Wallace, writer and presenter - BA Media Studies - Broadcast